This article is part of Managing bug report in issue tracker series.

 Please, refer to YouTrack documentation for more information.

-1. Enter YouTrack details into EurekaLog configuration of your projects:
+1. Enter YouTrack details into EurekaLog settings of your projects:

 YouTrack settings filled into EurekaLog options

 Important Note: use API token created earlier.
-After you have entered token into EurekaLog's configuration - delete token from whatever place it was saved.
+After you have entered token into EurekaLog's settings - delete token from whatever place it was saved (clipboard, text file, etc.).